markonm/traces.vim/README.md

  - this plugin is not compatible with [inccommand](https://neovim.io/doc/user/options.html#'inccommand'), please turn it off if you want to use this plugin

-**Note**: some of features provided by this plugin are already present in Vim/Neovim.
+**Note**: some of the features provided by this plugin are already present in Vim/Neovim.

 |                                                    | traces.vim  | Vim*  | Neovim |
 | ---------------------------------------------      | :---------: | :---: | :---:  |